patbied/overwatch_list/README.md

 <!-- Make sure to check off completed functionality below -->
 - [x] **The web app uses only HTML, CSS, and JavaScript without a frontend framework**
-- [x] **The web app displays a title**
-- [x] **The web app displays at least five list items, each with at least three attributes (such as title, text, and image url)**
-- [x] **The user can click on each item in the list to see a detailed view of it, including all database fields**
-  - [ ] *Note: When showing this feature in the video walkthrough, please show the unique URL for each detailed view.
-We will not be able to give points if we cannot see the implementation*
-- [x] **The web app serves an appropriate 404 page when no matching route is defined**
-- [x] **The web app is appropriately styled using Picocss**
+- [ ] **The web app is connected to a PostgreSQL database, with an appropriately structured database table for the list items**
+- [ ] **The PostgreSQL database includes a table that matches the data displayed in the web app**
+  - [ ] **NOTE: Your GIF or a screenshot added to the README must include a view of your Railway database that shows the contents of the table used by your app**

 The following **optional** features are implemented:

-- [x] The web app displays items in a unique format, such as cards rather than lists
+- [ ] The user can search for items with a specific attribute

 ## Video Walkthrough

-**Note: please be sure to

 Here's a walkthrough of implemented required features:

 <img src='http://i.imgur.com/link/to/your/gif/file.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 <!-- Replace this with whatever GIF tool you used! -->
 GIF created with ...
-Add GIF tool here
+GIF tool here
 <!-- Recommended tools:
 [Kap](https://getkap.co/) for macOS
 [ScreenToGif](https://www.screentogif.com/) for Windows